 Institution of Chemical Engineers (IChemE) Established in 1922.
 Incorporated by Royal Charter in 1957.
 Sector: Engineering About: IChemE is the global professional membership organisation for people with relevant experience or an interest in chemical engineering.
-Mission: Founded in 1922 as a professional institution for chemical and process engineers, IChemE has grown to its current status of over 44,000 members across 120 countries.
-Vision: To advance chemical engineering worldwide by operating an effective, efficient and responsive organisation for its members.
-It provides leadership and demonstrates good practice for the chemical engineering profession whilst complying with its obligations as a charitable body.
-Members: Members are professionals working in all aspects of the process industry and academia, operating in diverse sectors including process designers, biotechnology to water supply, food processing, fine chemicals, to nuclear and carbon capture and storage, with job titles from process technologist through to CEO.
-Membership includes process engineers, specialists in research, design, safety and project management, not to mention operators, technicians and apprentices.
-Approximate number of members: 44,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 20 47 11,313 Grades of Membership: Student Member; Technician Member (TIChemE); Affiliate Member; Associate Member (AMIChemE); Associate Member (Process Safety) (AMIChemE); Chartered Member (MIChemE); Professional Process Safety Engineer (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE).
+Founded in 1922 as a professional institution for chemical and process engineers, IChemE has grown to its current status of over 44,000 members across 120 countries.
+Mission: To serve society by advancing chemical engineering worldwide.
+It does this by operating an effective, efficient and responsive organisation for its members.
+The institution provides leadership and demonstrates good practice for the chemical engineering profession whilst complying with its obligations as a charitable body.
+Members: Members are professionals working in all aspects of the process industries and academia.
+Members include process engineers, specialists in research, design, safety and project management, process operators, technicians and apprentices.
+Approximate number of members: 44,000 e Licensed to award: Eng Tech lEng CEng Registered members: 20 42 11,404 Grades of Membership: Student Member; Technician; Technician Member (TIChemE); Affiliate Member; Associate Member (AMIChemE); Associate Member (Process Safety) (AMIChemE); Chartered Member (MIChemE); Professional Process Safety Engineer (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE).
 Specialist interest groups: 20 including: food and drink; oil and natural gas; pharma; safety and loss prevention; sustainability; and water.
-Member Benefits - Structure: Headquarters in the UK with offices in Australia, Malaysia, New Zealand and Singapore, and staff, ambassadors and member groups in countries all over the world. - Contact details:
+Member benefits Structure: Headquarters in the UK with offices in Australia, Malaysia, New Zealand and Singapore, and staff, ambassadors and member groups in countries all over the world. 👗 Contact details:

-Chief Executive: Jon Prichard CEng FICE FInstRE Railway Terrace, Rugby CV21 3HQ

-+44 (0)1788 578214 customerservices@icheme.org www.icheme.org

-Companies House No: RC000250

-Registered Charity number: 214379/SC039661

-Institute of Cast Metals Engineers (ICME)

-First established in 1904 as the British Foundrymen's Association.
+Chief Executive: Jon Prichard CEng FICE FInstRE Railway Terrace, Rugby CV21 3HQ +44 (0)1788 578214 customerservices@icheme.org www.icheme.org Companies House No: RC000250 Registered Charity number: 214379/SC039661 Institute of Cast Metals Engineers (ICME) First established in 1904 as the British Foundrymen's Association.
 Incorporated by Royal Charter in 1921.

-Sector: Foundry and castings industry

-MAbout: ICME exists to support the education of individuals in the castings industry and to provide technical information and professional development opportunities to its members.
-Following the establishment of the Foundry Trade Journal in 1902, a small group of foundry men met in Birmingham and formed the British Foundrymen's Association with the aim of applying 'science to the work of the foundry'.
+Sector: Foundry and castings industry About: ICME exists to support the education of individuals in the castings industry and to provide technical information and professional development opportunities to its members.
+Following the establishment of the Foundry Trade Journal in 1902, a small group of foundrymen met in Birmingham and formed the British Foundrymen's Association with the aim of applying 'science to the work of the foundry'.
 The earliest branch, known as the Lancashire Branch, was founded in 1905 and was followed by other regional branches.
 In October 2000 the name was changed to the Institute of Cast Metals Engineers.
 Mission: To bring together people from all sectors and levels, to offer help and advice, technical support and professional development opportunities, helping members make the most of their careers in the castings industry.
 Members: Members are drawn from the international castings industry and include: foundrymen; die casters; castings engineers; methods engineers; pattern and mould makers; metallurgists and researchers; and those who supply or are customers to the industry.

-Approximate number of members: 800

-O Licensed to award: Eng Tech I Eng C Eng

-Registered members: 27 65 56

-Grades of Membership: Student Member; Member (MICME); Professional Member (Prof MICME); Fellow (FICME).
+Approximate number of members: 750 P Licensed to award: Eng Tech lEng CEng Registered members: 17 46 44 Grades of Membership: Student Member; Member (MICME); Professional Member (Prof MICME); Fellow (FICME).
+Member benefits Structure: Seven branches in the UK.

-Member Benefits

-- Structure: Seven branches in the UK.

-- Contact details: